ChaseElander/ENGL460-Project/Scenes.md

 ## Hors d'eurves

 Taylor leads you towards a waiter with some food on a tray that looks absolutely delicious!
-You grab a solid handful of he snacks and make small talk with the waiter while you try to gracefully shove the food in your mouth.
+You grab a solid handful of the snacks and make small talk with the waiter while you try to gracefully shove the food in your mouth.

 you: so how do you like working here?